udaykotian/End-to-End-Azure-Data-Engineering-Project-with-AdventureWorks/README.md

 # End-to-End Azure Data Engineering Project with AdventureWorks

 ## Overview
 This repository contains a comprehensive end-to-end Azure Data Engineering project that demonstrates the full lifecycle of a modern data pipeline using Microsoft Azure services.
 The project leverages the AdventureWorks dataset to perform data ingestion, storage, transformation, loading, reporting, and end-to-end pipeline testing.
-Additionally, it incorporates security and governance best practices using Azure Active Directory (AAD).
+Additionally, it incorporates security and governance best practices using Microsoft Entra ID.

 ### Tools and Technologies Used
 - **Azure Data Factory (ADF)**: For data ingestion and pipeline orchestration.